paulcakeface/Marlin_bugfix_2.1_E3V3SE/README.md

 > [!IMPORTANT]
 >
-> For this version is importnat that you check the e-Steps pf your extruder before start a print job.
+> For this version is important that you check the e-Steps of your extruder before start a print job.
 > in my case old firmware had **424.9** as value for a normal extrusion but for Marlin 2.1 needed to adjust to **715.12**
 >
 > So please calibrate it after the Z offset calculation finished.